traefik/traefik/docs/content/traefik-hub/index.md

     When the Traefik Hub feature is enabled, Traefik exposes some services meant for the Traefik Hub Agent on a dedicated entryPoint (on port `9900` by default).
     Given their sensitive nature, those services should not be publicly exposed.
+    Also this dedicated entryPoint, regardless of how it is created (default, or user-defined), should not be used by anything other than the Hub Agent.

 !!! important "Learn More About Traefik Hub"